Bachelor of Science (BSc)

 Why study Zoology at UBC’s Okanagan campus?

 Build a broad foundation with a globally recognized UBC degree.
-A UBC degree in zoology prepares graduates for a range of careers in such areas as conservation, environmental assessment, aquaculture, forensic biology, toxicology, and more.
+A UBC degree in zoology prepares graduates for a range of careers paths such a as wildlife biology, veterinary medicine, medicine, dentistry, education, research and more.

 Put your classroom learning to the test with Co-op job placements throughout the region and beyond.
 Co-op helps you to gain beneficial skills such as how to build your resumé, apply for jobs, expand your professional network, and earn money to pay for tuition.